 Many things can erode margins on projects.
-Some are harder to control than others, but by putting a few project management processes in place, your company can realize greater financial success on your projects.
+Some are harder to control than others, but by putting a few project management processes in place, your company can realize greater financial return from projects.

 There are 4 primary categories that encompass many of the problems that lead to margin erosion including bad estimates, scope creep, poor resource management and issues with clients.
 Here are some tips for closing the gaps: